-With storytelling, I’m not talking about the ‘once upon a time’ stuff, which may appear childish, but the creative versions of stories, that may be appropriate for some people in your care setting.
-This could be for a small group or in a 1:1 situation.
+With storytelling, I’m not talking about the ‘once upon a time’ stuff which may appear childish, but the creative versions of stories that may be appropriate for some people in your care setting.
+This could be for a small group or in a one-to-one situation.

 You don’t need to use all of these together, so remember to be selective.
-Take care not to over-stimulate those may be sensitive to having a mix of senses stimulated.
-You can get others involved, residents can ring a bell, pass round a colourful object, share out a fruit platter.
+Take care not to over stimulate those who may be sensitive to having a mix of senses stimulated.
+You can get others involved, residents can ring a bell, pass round a colourful object or share out a fruit platter.
 Staff will know the residents, so will be able to involve them in a way that is interesting and meaningful to them.

 It’s important to remember the purpose of storytelling.
-A story (even a short column similar to those in The Daily Sparkle) is a way to engage with residents and create a connection between you and them at that moment in time.
-The story is a good way to create an emotional response, and, of course, in a care setting, you would want to create a positive emotional response.
-A story (and the connection between you) may elicit feelings of amusement, interest, love, fondness, kindness, admiration, hope, joy.
-Of course, some stories may elicit less positive emotions, and we need to recognise that these are part of everyday life, but at the same time, avoid unnecessary distress.
+A story (even a short column similar to those in the Daily Sparkle) is a way to engage with residents and create a connection between you and them at that moment in time.
+The story is a good way to create an emotional response and of course, in a care setting, you would want to create a positive emotional response.
+A story (and the connection between you) may elicit feelings of amusement, interest, love, fondness, kindness, admiration, hope and joy.
+Of course, some stories may elicit less positive emotions, and we need to recognise that these are part of everyday life, but at the same time avoid unnecessary distress.